It Haunts Me Still

 ghost-figure of Hilary, what was his role?
 Was there an illicit

-lover that Thane was seeing, or fantasizing over?
-Considering
+lover that Thane was seeing, or an unrequited love she was pining over?

-death became the encompassing theme in reality and love
+death became the all encompassing theme in reality and love

 afforded Thane an idealistic view of life after death.
 There

-is an assurance to believing in life after death, why it
+is reassurance to believing in life after death, why it

 is still one of the more popular themes of movies and literature: